samperrow/pre-party-browser-hints/readme.txt

 == Changelog ==

-1. Most recent update: June 25, 2018.
+1. Most recent update: June 29, 2018.
 2. Version 1.5.3.4
-3. This version fixes two bugs- one preventing users from deleting resource hints, the other was an error some users could see upon plugin installation.
+3. This version fixes broken GitHub URL's which were displayed on the 'info' tab.

-June 25, 2018:
+June 29, 2018:
 1) updated a change in my GitHub username onto file paths that display HTML links on the info tab.
-2)
+2) Created a plugin installation video and put it on the readme

 April 27, 2018: